sudo-adduser-jordan/toolchain/README.md

 You can start editing the page by modifying `App.tsx`.

 This tool does not use HMR and does a full reload on save.
-This is beneficial as HMR may require a full reload anyway depending on what has been edited.
-Since esbuild is programed in GO the speed of your reloads will not be any slower than a javascript HMR server.